Furlough and Coronavirus Business Loan Schemes Extended6 Oct 2020

-As coronavirus continues to spread fuelled by the new variant, the Chancellor has extended key schemes to support businesses and employees through to spring, when the Government hopes the twin vaccines will begin to slow the pandemic.
+As furlough and coronavirus continue to run in motion fuelled by the new variant, the Chancellor has extended key schemes to support businesses and employees through to spring, when the Government hopes the twin vaccines will begin to slow the pandemic.

 The Job Support Scheme and the Coronavirus Business Loan scheme will now be extended until 30th April 2021 to try to minimise business disruption while the higher tiers are in place.
 The additional funding is believed to be in the region of £68 billion.